oxheadalpha/teztnets/index.markdown

 # Long-running Teztnets

-In doubt, pick this one
+If you are not sure, pick this one.

 | | Activated on | Faucet |
 |-------|---------------------|--|